Münster

 Münster ([ˈmʏnstɐ]; Mönster) is an independent city (Kreisfreie Stadt) in North Rhine-Westphalia, Germany.
-It is in the northern part of the state and is considered to be the cultural centre of the Westphalia region.
-It is also a state district capital.
-Münster was the location of the Anabaptist rebellion during the Protestant Reformation and the site of the signing of the Treaty of Westphalia ending the Thirty Years' War in 1648.
-Today it is known as the bicycle capital of Germany.
+It is in the northern part of the state and the historic capital of the Westphalia region, as well being the centre of a state district.
+During the Protestant Reformation, Münster was the location of the Anabaptist rebellion.
+Münster and Osnabrück were the sites of the signing of the Treaties of Westphalia which ended the Thirty Years' War in 1648.
+Today, it is known as the bicycle capital of Germany.

 Münster gained the status of a Großstadt (major city) with more than 100,000 inhabitants in 1915.
 As of 2014, there are 300,000 people living in the city, with about 61,500 students, only some of whom are recorded in the official population statistics as having their primary residence in Münster.
 Münster is a part of the international Euregio region with more than 1,000,000 inhabitants (Enschede, Hengelo, Gronau, Osnabrück).

 History

 Early history

 In 793, Charlemagne sent out Ludger as a missionary to evangelise the Münsterland.
 In 797, Ludger founded a school that later became the Cathedral School.
 Gymnasium Paulinum traces its history back to this school.
 Ludger was ordained as the first bishop of Münster.
 The first cathedral was completed by 850.
 The combination of ford and crossroad, market place, episcopal administrative centre, library and school, established Münster as an important centre.
-In 1040, Heinrich III became the first king of Germany to visit Münster.
+In 1040, Heinrich III became the first Holy Roman Emperor to visit Münster.